bridgecrew-perf6/arm-template-functions-deployment/documentation/best-practices.md

 It is recommended to set appSettings `WEBSITE_RUN_FROM_PACKAGE=1`, to allow Zip package deployed with ZipDeploy to mount as read-only virtual filesystem directly without deflating or extracting.
 The advantage is to allow atomic and reliable deployment (no more files being locked).

-The following example shows declartion of ZipDeploy extension in site resources along with the recommended WEBSITE_RUN_FROM_PACKAGE appSetting, and for the full deployment template, see <a href="https://github.com/patelchandni/arm-template-functions-deployment/blob/main/templates/run-from-package.json">Zip Deploy with Run From Package template</a>:
+The following example shows declartion of ZipDeploy extension in site resources along with the recommended WEBSITE_RUN_FROM_PACKAGE appSetting, and for the full deployment template, see <a href="https://github.com/patelchandni/arm-template-functions-deployment/blob/main/templates/run-from-package.json">Function App Deployment with ZipDeploy Run From Package</a> template:

 ```json
 {